<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=415988315425819&amp;ev=PageView&amp;noscript=1">

 • Flushing of the generator.
 You can automate steam shower cleaning by installing an AutoFlush system.
 AutoFlush flushes the generator of sediment two hours after every steam shower.
 The flush happens automatically through an electronic valve.

-• Add water softener to prevent hard water- Hard water refers to the concentration of mineral deposits in the incoming water.
+• Add a water softener to prevent hard water- Hard water refers to the concentration of mineral deposits in the incoming water.
 The mineral deposits from hard water cause scale to accumulate over time, reducing the life of your steam bath generator.

-If you have Autoflush and water softener, then the steam shower generator only needs to be cleaned once every few years.
+If you have Autoflush and water softener, the steam shower generator only needs to be cleaned once every few years.

 Accessories